Stuart Varney: Notable commentaries

 On the July 19, 2011 edition of Fox News' Your World with Neil Cavuto, Varney criticized the view that America's poor are "starving and living in squalor," citing a Heritage Foundation report on how the ownership of household appliances demonstrates how well-off America's poor really are.
 Varney concluded by saying, "The image we have of poor people as starving and living in squalor really is not accurate.
 Many of them have things; what they lack is the richness of spirit.
 That's my opinion."

 In 2013 Varney generated controversy for his commentary on Pope Francis, who had criticized the wealth gap and denounced unfettered capitalism as a system which "rules rather than serves."
 Varney stated, "I go to church to save my soul.
 It’s got nothing to do with my vote.
 Pope Francis has linked the two.
 He has offered direct criticism of a specific political system.
 He has characterized, negatively, that system.
 I think he wants to influence my politics."

 In a December 2018 interview, Republican congressman Louie Gohmert repeated a false conspiracy theory about George Soros that he "turned on fellow Jews and helped take the property that they owned."
 Varney did not address Gohmert's comments, moving the segment on.
 Varney later distanced himself from the remarks, calling them "unsubstantiated and false allegations".

-On August 30, 2019, Varney claimed that President Donald Trump had never lied to the American public in conversation with Republican presidential candidate Joe Walsh on Varney & Co.
-This claim was countered by statistics compiled by the Washington Post's fact checker during the presidency of Donald Trump, claiming at least 8,000 falsehoods were attributed to Trump in his first two years of his presidency.
-Overall, Trump's false or misleading claims totalled 30,573 over his 4-year tenure as President.

 Personal life

-Varney has lived in the United States since 1974.
+Varney has lived in the United States since 1975.
 In November 2015, Varney became an American citizen.

-He has six children and ten grandchildren.
+He has six children and eleven grandchildren.